souravs17031999/CDA-AWS-DVA-C02/README.md

 - Cross-account access between AWS accounts
 - Long-term credentials for designated IAM users in your AWS account

-**Identity-based and resource-based policies**
-- Identity-based policies are permissions policies that you attach to an IAM identity, such as an IAM user, group, or role.
-  - AWS Managed policies, Customer managed policies, Inline policies
-- Resource-based policies are permissions policies that you attach to a resource such as an Amazon S3 bucket or an IAM role trust policy.
-  - Resource-based policies are inline policies, and there are no managed resource-based policies.
-  - The IAM service supports only one type of resource-based policy called a role trust policy, which is attached to an IAM role.
-  - Trust policies define which principal entities (accounts, users, roles, and federated users) can assume the role.

 #######################
 TASKS REQUIRING ROOT USER CREDENTIALS
 #######################